Non-quadratic Euclidean complete affine maximal type hypersurfaces for $\theta\in(0,(N-1)/N]$: Abstract

-with $\theta=(N+1)/(N+2)$ has been a core problem in affine geometry.
+has been a core problem in affine geometry.
 A conjecture proposed firstly by Chern (Proc.
-Japan-United States Sem., Tokyo, 1977, 17-30) for entire graph and then reformulated by Calabi (Amer.
-J. Math., {\bf104} 1982, 91-126) to its fully generality asserts that any Euclidean complete, affine maximal, locally uniformly convex $C^4$-hypersurface in ${\mathbb{R}}^{N+1}$ must be an elliptic paraboloid.
-The problem remained open until a milestone made by Trudinger-Wang \cite{TW1} (Invent.
-Math., {\bf140} 2000, 399-422) at the end of the twenty century, where the Chern's conjecture was solved completely for dimension $N=2$ and $\theta=3/4$.
-At the same time, it was conjectured by Trudinger-Wang (may also refer to the survey papers by Trudinger \cite{T1,T2} for the details) that the Bernstein property of the affine maximal hypersurfaces should hold on the lower dimensional spaces and fail to hold on the higher dimensional cases, as that for minimal hypersurfaces.
+Japan-United States Sem., Tokyo, 1977, 17-30) for entire graph and then extended by Trudinger-Wang (Invent.
+Math., {\bf140}, 2000, 399-422) to its full generality asserts that any Euclidean complete, affine maximal type, locally uniformly convex $C^4$-hypersurface in ${\mathbb{R}}^{N+1}$ must be an elliptic paraboloid.
+At the same time, this conjecture was solved completely by Trudinger-Wang for dimension $N=2$ and $\theta=3/4$, and later extended by Jia-Li (Results Math., {\bf56} 2009, 109-139) to $N=2, \theta\in(3/4,1]$ (see also Zhou (Calc.
+Var.
+PDEs., {\bf43} 2012, 25-44) for a different proof).
 On the past twenty years, much efforts were done toward higher dimensional issues but not really successful yet, even for the case of dimension $N=3$.
-In this paper, we firstly solved the Chern-Trudinger-Wang conjecture for affine maximal hypersurfaces on all dimensions $N\geq3$, and then turn to construct non-quadratic affine maximal type hypersurfaces which are Euclidean compete for $N\geq2$, $\theta\in(0,(N-1)/N]$.
+Recently, counter examples were found in \cite{Du2} (J. Differential Equations, {\bf269} (2020), 7429-7469) for $N\geq3$ and $\theta\in(1/2,(N-1)/N)$ using a much more complicated argument.
+In this paper, we will construct explicitly various new Euclidean complete affine maximal type hypersurfaces which are not elliptic paraboloid for the improved range